Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 - Abnormal reddish or brownish coloration

-Maximizing lifespan: expert tips
+Maximizing shelf life: expert tips

 To optimize the preservation of your salted cod, consider these professional tips: